Steps for Healing

 Step 10: I will continue to evaluate my own actions and admit to myself what choices were wrong.

 Step 11: I will continue to commit to my higher power through meditation and reflection, as I work through my challenges.

 Step 12: As I continue my journey in healing, I will share these steps with others while continuing to make them a part of my life.

-While the Steps of Teen Addiction Anonymous were inspired by the Twelve Steps of Alcoholics Anonymous, they are not an adaptation.
-Rather they were created specifically for Teen Addiction Anonymous, and should not be construed otherwise.
-A.A. is a program concerned only with recovery from alcoholism, and is not affiliated with Teen Addiction Anonymous.
+While the MPOWRD Steps for Healing were inspired by the Twelve Steps of Alcoholics Anonymous, they are not an adaptation.
+Rather they were created specifically for MPOWRD, and should not be construed otherwise.
+A.A. is a program concerned only with recovery from alcoholism, and is not affiliated with MPOWRD, our meetings or principles.

 “ Grant us the serenity to accept the things we cannot change, the courage to change the things we can, and the wisdom to know the difference. “